debaditya99/PeeDoFile/README.md

 ### Basic Operations

 1. **Open PDF**
-   - Use File > Open PDF (Ctrl+O)
+   - Click the Open button in toolbar or use File > Open PDF (Ctrl+O)
    - Select your PDF file
+   - Recently opened files appear in the File > Recent Files menu

 2. **Annotation Mode**
-   - Toggle: Tools > Toggle Annotation Mode (Ctrl+A)
+   - Toggle annotation mode using the annotation button in toolbar (Ctrl+A)
-   - Use the Color button to select drawing color
+   - Click the color button to choose drawing color
-   - Click and drag to draw
+   - Click and drag on the PDF to draw annotations
-   - Use Clear button to remove annotations
+   - Use the clear button to remove all annotations

+3. **Zoom Controls**
+   - Use the zoom slider in the toolbar to adjust zoom level
+   - Mouse wheel for quick zoom in/out
+   - PDF automatically centers in view

-3. **Save Files**
+4. **Save Files**
-   - File > Save As...
+   - Click the Save button in toolbar or use File > Save As...
 (Ctrl+S)
-   - Choose location and save
+   - Choose whether to save with or without annotations
+   - Select save location

 ## 🎯 Project Structure